gregrob/ansible-homelab/README.md

 ## Notes

 - `python3 vault-keys.py group_vars/all/vault.yaml` to generate a list of all the vault keys.
+- `ansible-playbook playbooks/configure-lxc-ansible.yaml --ask-vault-pass` to configure a lxc for an ansible server.
-- `ansible-playbook playbooks/configure-lxc.yaml --ask-vault-pass` to configure a lxc.
+- `ansible-playbook playbooks/configure-lxc.yaml --ask-vault-pass` to configure a generic lxc.
 - `ansible-playbook playbooks/create-admin.yaml --ask-vault-pass` to create a admin user.
 - `ansible-playbook playbooks/ansible-git.yaml --ask-vault-pass` to create a ansible github keys.